truenas/documentation/content/SCALE/SCALETutorials/Storage/CreatingVMwareSnapshots.md

 ![StorageScreenSnapshotOptions](/images/SCALE/22.02/StorageScreenSnapshotOptions.png "Snapshot Options")

 {{< hint warning >}}
-You must follow the exact sequence to add the VMware snapshot or the  **ZFS Filesystem** and  **Datastore** fields donot populate with options available on your system.
+You must follow the exact sequence to add the VMware snapshot or the  **ZFS Filesystem** and  **Datastore** fields do not populate with options available on your system.
 If you click in *ZFS Filestore** or **Datastores** before you click **Fetch Datastores** the creation process fails, the two fields do not populate with the information from the VMWare host and you must exit the add form or click **Cancel** and start again.
 {{< /hint >}}